Parallel Contests for Crowdsourcing Reviews: Existence and Quality of Equilibria

-We begin the proof by considering two special cases separately: \begin{itemize} \item If $x = 1$, then exactly one good review is written at the pure Nash equilibrium.
-Suppose that for $\texttt{OPT}_\texttt{T}$, three or more reviews are written.
-Since $\texttt{OPT}_\texttt{T}$ has to respect the budget, it must be that there exist two agents $k_1, k_2$ writing a review for $\texttt{OPT}_\texttt{T}$ such that $s_{k_1}, s_{k_2} < \beta / 2$.
-One of these two is not writing any review at the pure Nash equilibrium, and would benefit by deviating to a good review, getting reward $\beta / 2$, something that leads to a contradiction.
-Therefore, in this case the value of $\texttt{OPT}_\texttt{T}$ is at most $2\cdot \alpha$, and thus the approximation guarantee is covered by the additive factor. \item If $0<i^\star < 6$, then \Cref{lemma:greedy} implies that $\texttt{OPT}_\texttt{T} \le \alpha \cdot (i^\star + 1) \le 6\cdot \alpha$, which once again is covered by the additive factor. \end{itemize}
+We begin the proof by considering the following special cases separately: \begin{itemize} \item If $x = 0$, then exactly zero reviews are written at the pure Nash equilibrium.
+This implies that for every agent $i$, we have $s_i\geq \frac{\beta}{1+\sqrt{\alpha}}>\frac{\beta}{\alpha+\sqrt{\alpha}}$, meaning that it is not beneficial for them to write either a good or an excellent review.
+Suppose that $\texttt{qOPT}_\texttt{T}>1+\sqrt{\alpha}$ and that $E^g$ and $G^g$ are the sets of agents that write excellent and good reviews in this solution respectively.
+Then, this implies that: